nodexeus/blockvisor/node_image_builder_guide.md

 __HINT 3__: The `bv node create` command copy RHAI script from active image (e.g. `/var/lib/blockvisor/images/example/node/1.2.3/babel.rhai`) to `/var/lib/blockvisor/nodes/<image_id>/babel.rhai`.
 Hence, editing `babel.rhai` from image won't affect created node.

-__HINT 4__: When using standard (not `dev`) BV bundle, it is recommended to use `--standalone` flag, while adding support for a new node.
-All commands, run on a node created in standalone mode, will bypass the API.
+__HINT 4__: When using standard (not `dev`) BV bundle, it is recommended to use `--dev-mode` flag, while adding support for a new node.
+All commands, run on a node created in dev mode, will bypass the API.
 Hence, node won't be visible for the API, as it would normally be.

 __HINT 5__: Once created node is started, `apptainer shell` can be used, to modify rootfs and install/update blockchain specific software.